a-rahimi/procams/procams/index.md

 Navdy tried to be many things: "A driving companion", "the embodiment of your phone in your car", "an Augmented Reality HUD", and "a driving GPS".
-Internal teams found these useful.
+Internal teams found these concepts useful.
 The concept of a “driving companion” is helpful for a UI designer trying to choose an aesthetic.
 “The embodiment of your phone in your car” is helpful to decide how much of a phone’s capability to replicate in Navdy.
 “Augmented Reality” was a way to embolden the optical engineering and